Burg Jägerhof

 THE SCHLOSS

-During this time many elegant and beautiful castles where constructed through out Europe.
+During this time many elegant and beautiful castles were constructed throughout Europe.
 Schloss Neuschwanstein in the Bavarian Alps is an outstanding example of a schloss.

 Some schloss did retain some fortification in their design however.
 Generally those schloss which did retain fortification and defense capabilities where the earlier constructed castles of this period.
 Their construction usually signaled the end of the medieval period or at least the urgent need for security.
 Although not all areas of Europe experienced this castle development at the same time.